CastagnaIT/plugin.video.netflix/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Problem report
+name: Bug report
-about: If something doesn't work
+about: To report errors or wrong behaviour - please use the Wiki pages, Kodi forum or Discussions tab to solve other questions
 ---
 ## Bug report